Rickybarb5/Blazored.Diagrams/Blazored.Diagrams.Sandbox/wwwroot/docs/Code/AnimatedLink.txt

 /// A link model that uses the AnimatedLinkComponent, a totally custom component.
 /// This is for full control over rendering, including SVG animation effects.
 /// </summary>
-public class AnimatedLink : Link, IHasComponent<AnimatedLinkComponent>
+public class AnimatedLink : Link, IHasComponent<AnimatedLinkComponent>;
-{
-}